syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 ## Width

 By default, the grid is adaptable to its parent container.
 It can adjust its width of columns based on parent container width.
-You can also assign `width` of `columns` in percentage.
+You can also assign them `width` of `columns` in percentage.

 {% tabs %}